yixuanwu4/ReproductionProject/README.md

 Results of part (1) is presented in the "Fake Claim Classification using BERT-base with CNN.ipynb" file, results of part (2) is presented in "Fake Claim Classification using BERT-base with CNN (max_length = 250).ipynb" and "LIAR_Fake Claim Classification using BERT-base with CNN.ipynb" files.

+The final report of the reproduction and replication works can be viewed in the pdf file in this

 This is a project of the course "Reproducibility in Natural Language Processing" at the University of Tuebingen.